-I am a licensed clinical psychologist with over 10 years of experience treating adolescents and adults.
+I am a licensed clinical psychologist with 15 years of experience treating adolescents and adults.
 My approach to psychotherapy is warm, empathic, and compassionate.
 I treat each individual professionally and with respect.
 I appreciate the uniqueness of each patient and emphasize listening closely and thoughtfully, as we all possess the ability to tell our story regarding our strengths and our challenges, even when we sometimes do not realize it.
 I strive to create a safe environment where you can feel open to express and explore your feelings and experiences, without judgment or emphasis on what is “right” or “wrong.”
 I believe that therapy is an opportunity to learn more about ourselves and to express our feelings freely, in an effort to learn new methods of dealing with problems, being in relationships, and pursuing our dreams.

-I am a licensed clinical psychologist (PSY 25105 CA: 2701 OR).
+I am a licensed clinical psychologist in Oregon and California (PSY 25105 CA: 2701 OR).
 I was previously the Director of Clinical Training and an Assistant Professor within the Clinical Psychology Department at Notre Dame de Namur University.
 I have taught and presented to undergraduates, doctoral students, psychiatry residents, and medical students at California Pacific Medical Center, Pacific Forensic Psychology Associates, Inc., San Jose State University, The Wright Institute, and Pop Wuj Medical Clinic in Quetzaltenango, Guatemala.
 I am currently a member of the Oregon Psychoanalytic Center and have provided clinical supervision to psychology trainees at Queer LifeSpace.
 I am a member of the Education Committee for the Northern California Center for Psychoanalytic Psychotherapy.

 My private practice is largely informed by modern psychoanalytic theory.
 I provide individual, couple, family, and group psychotherapy.
 I integrate themes of social justice throughout my practice, and am particularly thoughtful about the role that various cultural identifications, and their intersection, play in mental health and treatment.
 I also provide education, consultation, and training to professionals and students.